- Written by Eric Estevez

 Keep in mind that the cost of aging in place will likely increase over time.
-It may be more affordable to stay in your home now, but that can change in five or 10 years.
+It may be more affordable to stay in your home now, but that might change in five or 10 years.

 Speaking with a financial advisor or money coach is a wise way to map out future expenses.
 Another option is talking to a geriatric care manager.
 This professional is usually a licensed nurse or social worker.